Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 * Add support for repeatable (predefined) invoices (the way it is currently managed makes it very difficult to manage this without making a big exception, adding specific functions in customfields modules that would not at all will be reusable anywhere else, when customfields has been designed to be as generic as possible to support any module and any version of dolibarr, because it's managed by a totally different table while it's still managed by the same module, CustomFields work with the paradigm: one module, one table).
 * Add support for clonable propal at creation (same as for repeatable invoices).
 * Add variables to access products or services customfields from tags (is it really useful ?
-How to use them without modifying the lines printing function ?)
+How to use them without modifying the lines printing function ?) add custom fields in invoices products lines (custom data per product) -> do this with by adding customfields in the products datasheet directly.
+This feature may be added in the future if a hook enables it to do it (and it should be fairly easy with such a hook).